Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/plugins/xray/Configuration.md

 The Jira user to assign created test executions to.
 The following values should be provided here:

-- :fontawesome-solid-cloud:{ title="Xray cloud" } The account ID, usually of the form `61f8f589e688d6007068a792`.
+- :fontawesome-solid-cloud:{ title="Xray cloud" .xray-icon } The account ID, usually of the form `61f8f589e688d6007068a792`.
   You can retrieve account IDs by exporting an issue as XML where the user is visible (reporter, assignee, ...).
 The XML element containing the account ID will then look something like this:
   ```xml
   <assignee accountid="61f8f589e688d6007068a792">John Miller</assignee>
   ```
-- :fontawesome-solid-server:{ title="Xray server" } The username used for login, for example `miller_j`.
+- :fontawesome-solid-server:{ title="Xray server" .xray-icon } The username used for login, for example `miller_j`.
   You can retrieve usernames of other users by exporting an issue as XML where the user is visible (reporter, assignee, ...).
 The XML element will then look something like this:
   ```xml
   <assignee>miller_j</assignee>